pilot1981/swing-shutter-windows-automatic-opener-smart/README.md

   - partial opening (10-20-30-40-50-60-70-80-90 %);
 - End of stroke of the motors should be controlled measuring the current or power
 - 230 VAC
-- control using Apple HomeKit via WiFi using ESP82xx at 2.4 GHz (it require a WIFI infrastructure)
+- control using Apple HomeKit via WiFi using ESP82xx at 2.4 GHz
 - not use 433 MHz (less secure)
 - manual motor release from internal of house for emergency
 - irreversible engine